OneLiteCore/MonkeyMaster/README.md

+# DEPRECATED

+This plugin project is no longer maintained.

+I thought making a plugin to help dealing with mokey command would be cool years ago when I just started working on Android development, but for now, **I think a simple script file could do better**.

 # MonkeyMaster
 An Intellij Idea plugin help android developer to deal with monkey test command.
 Pre-release now available for you, though it may be not that stable, but it works, ^_^~.